 This traditional folk song from Peru became an international hit in the 1970s, with a little help from US folk-rock duo Simon and Garfunkel.
 Follow the journey of the ever-popular song from its origins in the Andes to worldwide fame.

-More than fifty years before ‘El Cóndor Pasa’ came to occupy the top music rankings worldwide under the name of ‘If I Could’ by Simon and Garfunkel, Peruvian composer Daniel Alomía Robles, its true author, crossed the Andes in search of autochthonous music and traditions.
-When he returned to Lima in the early 1900s, Alomía Robles allegedly became fire captain, but the Andean music he had heard during his trips – plus his previous experience as a music composer – inspired him to create a new melody that has gone on to have quite an impact in the world of music.
+More than 50 years before ‘El Cóndor Pasa’ stormed the music charts in the form of the newly recorded ‘El Cóndor Pasa (If I Could)’ by Simon and Garfunkel, Peruvian composer Daniel Alomía Robles, its original author, crossed the Andes in search of autochthonous music and traditions.
+He returned to Lima in the early 1900s and became a fire captain, but the Andean music he heard during his trips – and his previous experience as a music composer – inspired him to create a new melody that would never be forgotten.

 Simon & Garfunkel’s version